byterubpay/byterub-site/_posts/2017-04-09-overview-and-logs-for-the-dev-meeting-held-on-2017-04-09.md

 **\<fluffypony>** there are some GUI fixes that will go into 0.10.3.2, which we aim to tag and release soon
 **\<medusa>** before or after the fork ?
 **\<fluffypony>** which brings us to
-**\<moneromooo>** There's this bug with not merging destinations, which is overeager in not merging.
+**\<byterubmooo>** There's this bug with not merging destinations, which is overeager in not merging.
 **\<fluffypony>** 3.
 Code + ticket discussion / Q & A
-**\<fluffypony>** medusa: probably before, due to the thing that moneromooo just pointed out, which is a bit of an annoyance for exchanges
+**\<fluffypony>** medusa: probably before, due to the thing that byterubmooo just pointed out, which is a bit of an annoyance for exchanges
 **\<medusa>** allright thats good. i think a possible bugfix release after the fork shoudl be completely seperate too
 **\<fluffypony>** medusa: is there something you're expecting will break at the fork? :-P
 **\<medusa>** lets hope nothing is needed \<3